Floralens: a Deep Learning Model for the Portuguese Native Flora: Methods

-This source-based prioritization intends to define a dataset where images are less prone to identification errors.
-It takes into account the curation processes associated with each data source.
+This prioritization reduces identification errors by considering the curation rigor of each data source.
 FloraOn is curated by botanists and features high-quality images.
 These often feature subtle details that help secure the identification of a species.
-Pl@ntNet data goes through a curation process that involves machine learning, contributors' reputation scores, and geo-based species verification~\cite{PlantNet-gbif}.
-Observation.org data can result from automatic validation through image recognition coupled with a check for other approved observations in the geographical vicinity, or through an expert volunteer when automated validation fails~\cite{ObsOrg-gbif,ObsOrg-validation}. \revr{Finally, iNaturalist identifications result from a crowd-sourcing effort whereby a ``research-grade" identification for a photo can be obtained from the consensus of just two citizen scientists~\cite{inat-gbif,inat-validation}.}
+Pl@ntNet data undergoes a curation process that involves machine learning, contributors' reputation scores, and geographically-referenced species verification~\cite{PlantNet-gbif}.
+Observation.org data can result from automatic validation through image recognition coupled with a check for other approved observations in the geographical vicinity, or through an expert volunteer when automated validation fails~\cite{ObsOrg-gbif,ObsOrg-validation}.
+Finally, iNaturalist identifications result from a crowd-sourcing effort whereby a ``research-grade" identification for an image can be obtained from the consensus of just two citizen scientists~\cite{inat-gbif,inat-validation}.
+We use images regardless of plant feature type, as this metadata was not available from the curated datasets. relying instead on the curation processes of the contributing platforms, which filter out inadequate submissions (e.g., out-of-focus or low-resolution images).

-\revr{We used photos without distinction of plant features as, in general, this metadata was not available from the curated datasets.
-Similarly, we do not attempt to gauge ``photo quality".
-The citizen-science platforms provide guidelines for submitting acceptable quality photos, and their curation processes mostly filter inadequate items (e.g., out of focus, under/over-exposure, presence of significant digital noise, insufficient resolution, subject not sufficiently separated from surrounding vegetation).}

-This procedure resulted in the Floralens dataset, a collection of approximately 300K labeled images covering 1,678 species.
+This procedure yielded the Floralens dataset, comprising approximately 300,000 labeled images across 1,678 species.
 As illustrated in Figure~\ref{fig:species-counts-rebalanced-log}, there are 200 images or very close to it for most of the species.
 The image count is 200 for 67\% (1,128) of the species, 150 or higher for 79\% (1,323), and 100 or higher for 86\% (1,449).
-The data source prioritization scheme lead to a more significant fraction of FloraOn images in comparison to the raw data (the fraction grows from 0.5 to 5.1\%) and, also, to a relatively even distribution of images from iNaturalist, Observation.org, and Pl@ntnet (the corresponding fractions are 30.7, 29.3, and 34.9\%).
+The data source prioritization scheme led to a more significant fraction of FloraOn images in comparison to the raw data (the fraction grows from 0.5 to 5\%) and, also, to a relatively even distribution of images from iNaturalist, Observation.org, and Pl@ntNet (the corresponding fractions are 31, 29, and 35\%).